harm-smits/42docs/projects/ft_server/ft_server.md

 - PHPMyAdmin should work in its entirty, so make sure you can create a database, download a database, create users, remove users, update tables, etc.
 - Make sure you have the CORRECT file permissions across your system.
-This is INSANELY important as it is the only thing that can guarantee that your docker container will not become the victim of e.g. remote code execution.
+This is INSANELY important as it is the main thing that can guarantee that your docker container will not become the victim of e.g. remote code execution.

 ## Getting started